jazzmonger/Leslie-Dual-Motor-Footswitch-Controller/README.md

 ```
 several other mods in the config file mitigate having no Wifi and setting startup speeds upon boot, etc.
 Good thing I've got loads of ESPHome experience w/ my Pellet stove!
 So, there you have it.

-A footswitch enabled 2 speed Leslie motor controller.
+A footswitch enabled 2 speed Solid State Leslie motor controller.
 With stop function.
 Open Source.
 Enjoy!

 Link to the SainSmart 5V 2-Channel Solid State Relay Board controlled with 5v
 https://www.amazon.com/dp/B0079WI2ZC?ref=fed_asin_title

-UPDATE: these work with only SOME leslie motors.
-Most others require the non-zero cross version.
-SSR numer ends in PL 202-PL.  the board logic works, all you have to do is replace the relays.  they are the same footprint.
+UPDATE: these realy modules only work with SOME leslies that use DC motors.
+Most others (147,122,etc) require the non-zero cross version because those motors are INDUCTIVE MOTORS.
+The SSR part numberfor those ends in PL (202-PL).
+The board logic works, all you have to do is replace the 202P relays with the 202PL relays.
+They are the same footprint so they are direct replacements.

 ![image](https://github.com/user-attachments/assets/dd387b88-90e4-41a6-ae7a-23c24b7739c1)

 video of Motor in action